 - Moderating a session and doing society business

 - Doing society business (serving on a committee, etc.) or moderating a session

 Current SHOT International Scholars are strongly encouraged to apply for travel support even if they are not on the program.

 Only current SHOT members may apply.
 If you are not currently a SHOT member, you may join the society or renew your membership.
 If you are unsure of your current membership status, call the Johns Hopkins University Press Journal Division at 1-800-548-1784 (U.S. and Canada only) or (410) 516-6987 (all others) or e-mail firstname.lastname@example.org

 Preference will be given to those who have not received a SHOT travel grant in the past.

 Application forms are available in PDF or MS Word.
 E-mail applications are greatly encouraged.
-Applications for 2015 grants are due June 15, 2015 (please note: applications for 2016 grants will be due February 15, 2016).
-The completed application form should be emailed as an attachment to the SHOT secretary at firstname.lastname@example.org with the subject heading "2015 Travel Grant Application."
+Applications for 2016 grants for the Singapore meeting are due March 1, 2016.
+The completed application form should be emailed as an attachment to the SHOT secretary at email@example.com with the subject heading "2016 Travel Grant Application."
 Alternatively, the completed form may be mailed to: